-However, when these collisions result in extensive medical expenses due to debilitating injuries and an insurance company is not willing to pay out the amount you deserve, pursuing a lawsuit may be the only way to recover the compensation you need.
+However, when these collisions result in extensive medical expenses due to debilitating injuries and an insurance company is unwilling to pay out the amount you deserve, pursuing a lawsuit may be the only way to recover the compensation you need.

-This post dives into the basics you need to know about pursuing compensation after a car accident.
+Keep reading to learn about pursuing compensation after a car accident.
 Don’t get stuck paying hefty bills by yourself.
 If you need to bring a lawsuit after a car accident, there are specific actions you need to take—and an attorney can be an immense help in fighting for the compensation you deserve.

-Before you decide to pursue legal action after the car accident, you may want to try working out a deal with the car insurance company first.
+Before you pursue legal action after the car accident, you may want to try working out a deal with the car insurance company first.

 Why You May Want To Sue If Another Motorist Hits Your Vehicle